kmurugulla/eds-target-htmloffer/README.md

 #### Dependencies
-See the actual dependencies in [package.json](aio/package.json).
+• See the actual dependencies in [package.json](aio/package.json).

 #### Configuration File
-See the complete configuration in [app.config.yaml](aio/app.config.yaml).
+• See the complete configuration in [app.config.yaml](aio/app.config.yaml).

 ### Testing Your Integration

 #### Test Authentication
-See the main function in [gettoken action](aio/actions/gettoken/index.js) around lines 10-50 and the main function in [exportoffers action](aio/actions/exportoffers/index.js) around lines 20-60.
+• See the main function in [gettoken action](aio/actions/gettoken/index.js) around lines 10-50
+• See the main function in [exportoffers action](aio/actions/exportoffers/index.js) around lines 20-60

 #### Verify Deployment
-Use the Adobe IO CLI commands to verify your deployment is working correctly.
+• Use the Adobe IO CLI commands to verify your deployment is working correctly.

 ### Export Dialog

 #### HTML Structure
-See the complete HTML structure in [htmloffer.html](tools/htmloffer/htmloffer.html).
+• See the complete HTML structure in [htmloffer.html](tools/htmloffer/htmloffer.html).

 #### JavaScript Logic
-See the form submission handler and export logic in [htmloffer.js](tools/htmloffer/htmloffer.js) around lines 50-80.
+• See the form submission handler and export logic in [htmloffer.js](tools/htmloffer/htmloffer.js) around lines 50-80.

 ### Content Highlighting

 #### CSS for Exportable Blocks
-See the CSS styling in [htmloffer.css](tools/htmloffer/htmloffer.css).
+• See the CSS styling in [htmloffer.css](tools/htmloffer/htmloffer.css).

 #### JavaScript Highlighting
-See the `showBlocks` function and export button creation in [utils.js](eds/scripts/utils.js) around lines 900-950.
+• See the `showBlocks` function and export button creation in [utils.js](eds/scripts/utils.js) around lines 900-950.

 ### Event Rebinding System

 #### Automatic Event Rebinding
-See the `setupBlockObserver` function in [scripts.js](eds/scripts/scripts.js) around lines 780-800.
+• See the `setupBlockObserver` function in [scripts.js](eds/scripts/scripts.js) around lines 780-800.

 #### Example: Carousel Rebinding
-See the `rebindEvents` function in [carousel.js](eds/blocks/carousel/carousel.js) around lines 50-80.
+• See the `rebindEvents` function in [carousel.js](eds/blocks/carousel/carousel.js) around lines 50-80.